 Subdomain Discovery

-The Subdomain Discovery module passively enumerates subdomains associated with a target domain.
+The Subdomain Discovery module passively enumerates subdomains associated with a target domain, then probes each one to check whether it is live.
 Subdomains reveal the internal structure of an organisation's infrastructure — the services they run, the platforms they use, and sometimes systems that were meant to stay out of public view.

 When to use this module